fij/floc/00 README.txt

 Compiling: gcc csim3d.c -Wall -lm -O3 -o csim3d

-Detailed doc: please see inside csim3d.c and sim3d_lib.c
+Detailed doc: please see inside csim3d.c and sim3d_lib.c -- starting at the top of the two files.

 For the description of the arguments: run 'csim3d' without arguments (or with an incorrect number of arguments)